Liberal Arts and Science - Math and Science AA

 - Demonstrate the ability to represent mathematical information symbolically, visually, numerically and verbally

-- Demonstrate the ability to employ quantitative methods such as arithmetic, algebra, geometry or statistics to solve problems
+- Demonstrate the ability to employ analytical methods to solve problems